a-z-listing/a-z-listing/README.md

 ### 2. The Widget is shown here ###
 ![The Widget is shown here](assets/screenshot-2.png)

 ## Changelog ##

 ### 2.0.0 ###

-* Vastly improved widget configuration similar to the Gutenberg UI.
+* Vastly improved widget configuration.
 * Caching?
 * Fix the stylesheet to better cope with variances in font-size and text length in the alphabet links list and widget.
 * Caching.